 I used to think of college as a universal term for people in the thirteenth grade or higher, as a place where people sat around and learned calculus.
 It was a colonnaded castle beyond the highest clouds in my mind.

 Throughout high school, college has been an aspiration, an end to means.
 I taught myself to juggle two tasks: learning, and developing myself as an applicant.

 As Declaration Day approaches, I’m realizing how lucky I am to have been taught in the environment I’ve been taught in.
-If it weren’t for the dozens of driven, talented, and inspiring people around me, I wouldn’t've met whatever success I did.
+If it weren’t for the dozens of driven, talented, inspiring, and helpful people around me, I wouldn’t’ve met whatever success I have.

 I’m grateful, I’m lucky.